|

 Later Boccacci told (always in direct voice) other things about him:

 10 July 1938 - Boccacci shows up, and says: «My body was sought after a lot, but it was never found because had been taken away by a gentle lady.
-My body was buried in a church near my castle, but one night four misters and a lady stole it from the church and buried it in another place.
+My body was buried in a church near my castle, but one night four gentlemen and a lady stole it from the church and buried it in another place.
 One of them, by means of a ladder, entered the church by lowering himself from a window, and then opened the door to the others.
-They wore certain cloaks smeared with a certain substance so that they the stink that my body sent, because it had already been buried for five days, would not be too much smelled.
+They wore cloaks smeared with a certain substance so that the stench emanating from my body, already buried for five days, would not be too noticeable.
 When they entered, they opened the grave, took my body, wrapped it up and went out in silence.
-It was a very windy and very cloudy night; I was trembling for them.
+It was a very windy and cloudy night; I was trembling for them.
 They went out, went straight and then turned to the right.
 My body is still there, a bit decomposed due to the subsidence of the ground, but it would be very easy to find it, and certain documents that lie there would prove its authenticity, but I like to stay where I am because it was my will».

 We have already mentioned the reasons why Boccaccio's bones went missing.
 Boccaccio's house, which still exists in the upper part of Certaldo and near the church, was severely damaged by the bombings in 1944: restored in 1947, it is now exploited as a monument and study center.
 Although someone claims that it was not the original Boccaccio house, the building recognized as such is actually provided with a top-floor loggia, as mentioned by the entity Boccacci (see further).